simonfxr/rederiv/README.md

-# ReDeriv - Linear time NFA based regular expression matching
+# ReDeriv - Linear time DFA based regular expression matching

 ReDeriv is based on the algorithm presented in __Regular-expression derivatives re-examined__ (see [[1]](#1)).

 ## TODO write about existing and planned features.

+## Current status

+This is still very much work in progress, at the moment is just a prototype with a lot of planned features missing (and most certainly a lot of bugs).

 ## Rerferences